NVIDIA/workbench-example-downloadable-nim/README.md

 #### Starting the Chat

-1. Open AI Workbench and pick a [location](https://docs.nvidia.com/ai-workbench/user-guide/latest/locations/locations.html).
+1. Open AI Workbench and pick a Location.

 2. Use the repository URL to clone this project with AI Workbench and wait for it to build.